jtas01/jtas01/README.md

 # 👋 Hi, I'm Joy!
-<p style="font-size: 1.2em; line-height: 1.5em;">I have more than 9+ years of experience and high level knowledge of both the frontend and backend of web development.
+<p style="font-size: 1.2em; line-height: 1.5em;">I have more than 11+ years of experience and high level knowledge of both the frontend and backend of web development.
 I have created several SaaS applications and numerous other web apps and websites.
 I have even created a fully functional drag and drop website builder.
 I am familiar with most modern web technologies and frameworks like ReactJS, NextJS, GraphQL etc.</p>

 <p style="font-size: 1.2em; line-height: 1.5em;">I have fair knowledge of design suites like Figma, XD, Photoshop etc that makes my web design work top notch and effective.
 I am full stack developer, but I love building frontend more.</p>

 <p style="font-size: 1.2em; line-height: 1.5em;">I am adaptable, have a friendly personality and bring positivity to the team.
 I can manage large projects and teams.</p>

-<h4>I am currently working on - </h4><ul><li> 💇 Hairscope - AI-ML based hair analysis application.</li><li> 🎓 Zicops - a feature rich LMS Platform.</li></ul>
+<h4>I am currently working on - </h4><ul><li> 💇 Hairscope - AI powered hair analysis.</li><li> 🤖 Skingenii - All about skincare.</li></ul>
 <h3>Check out my <a href='https://joy.skylinemeridian.com/'>Portfolio</a> to know more.</h3>
 <br>
 <blockquote>